 Media & Digital

-Media and digital makes up a decent portion of the cyber security recruitment sphere.
+Media and digital make up a decent portion of the cyber security recruitment sphere.
 With traditional media moving ever more digital, security has become an important part of ensuring digital products are safe and secure.

 Channel 4 offers a number of different apprenticeship opportunities, including cyber security (level 4).
-This role will not only get you fully qualified as a cyber security professional, but also lands you a foot in the door of a prestigious media organisation.
+This role will not only get you fully qualified as a cyber security professional but also land you a foot in the door of a prestigious media organisation.

-The BBC are another organisation that have taken their products digital in the last decade.
+The BBC are another organisation that has taken its products digital in the last decade.
 They are looking for cyber security apprentices to help maintain and promote all aspects of information security across the organisation.

 The cyber security roles available for apprentices are split into two different specialisations.
 These include:

 Cyber Security Technologist – Applying an understanding of cyber threats, hazards, risks, controls, measures and mitigations to protect organisations’ systems and people.

-Cyber Intrusion Analyst – Detecting breaches in network security for escalation to incident response or other determined function.
+Cyber Intrusion Analyst – Detecting breaches in network security for escalation to incident response or other determined functions.

-Telecoms providers have always been at the forefront of the fight for cyber security.
-BT offers a fantastic integrated cyber security qualification, that lets you earn a degree while working and earning full time.
+Telecom providers have always been at the forefront of the fight for cyber security.
+For example, BT offers a fantastic integrated cyber security qualification, that lets you earn a degree while working and earning full time.

-BT notes that throughout the course of your apprenticeship you’ll gain a wealth of invaluable experience.
+Throughout the course of your apprenticeship, you’ll gain a wealth of invaluable experience.
 You’ll also be taught key concepts such as security, identity, confidentiality, integrity, availability, threat, vulnerability, risk and hazard and how they relate to each other.

 Recruitment drives happen a few times a year, so keep an eye out for when applications open back up.